KarinaKvay/ML/Sarawan_(my_diplom_and_internship)/README.md

 Modified model architecture:
 ![image](https://github.com/user-attachments/assets/fefa38eb-b7cb-416b-8f7f-18a6b0988fd9)

-You can see the project in more detail in the diplom.docx.
+You can see the project in more detail in the diplom.docx and diplom_presentation.pdf.